zenml-io/zenml/examples/aws_secret_manager/README.md

 ## 🗺 Overview
 The example pipeline is simple as can be.
-In our one and only step we access the stacks active secret manager and query for an example called `example_secret`.
-We then access the contents of this secret and query the secret with the unique key: `example_secret_key`.
+In our one and only step we access the stacks active secret manager and query for a secret called `example_secret`.
+We then access the value for the unique key: `example_secret_key` of this secret.

 Similarly, you would be able to pass access keys, password, credentials and so on into your pipeline steps to do with as you please.